leonardomagalhaes21/feup-CPD/assign2/docs/README.md

 *   **Virtual Threads:** Server handles each client connection on a dedicated virtual thread for high scalability.
 *   **User Authentication:** Users must log in with a username and password before participating.
 *   **Chat Rooms:** Users can list available rooms, join existing ones, or create new ones.
+*   **Message Broadcasting:** Messages sent in a room are broadcast to all members of that room.
+*   **Room Notifications:** Users are notified when others join or leave rooms.
 *   **AI Integration:** Option to create "AI rooms" where a specified prompt and the conversation history are sent to a local Ollama instance (Coming soon).
 *   **Explicit Locking:** Demonstrates manual concurrency control using `ReentrantReadWriteLock` (Coming soon).
 *   **Secure Communication:** Uses TLS/SSL to encrypt communication (Coming soon).